-This page answers two key questions – first, do I qualify for Abhaile? and second, how does Abhaile work?
+This page answers two key questions: Do I qualify for Abhaile?
+And second, how does Abhaile work?

 Do I qualify for Abhaile?

-To qualify for Abhaile and get a voucher for free expert advice, you must meet four conditions.
-You must meet all four of the conditions.
+To qualify for Abhaile and get a voucher for free expert advice, you must meet 4 conditions.
+You must meet all 4 of the conditions.
 You must be:

 - In mortgage arrears on your home